srcagency/logino/README.md

   This is especially useful with asynchronous work such as serving HTTP
-  requests: multiple requests may be interleaved and thus a "request ID" logged at the beggining is not easily connected to e.g. a log from the database driver.
+  requests: multiple requests may be interleaved and thus a "request ID" logged at the beginning is not easily connected to e.g. a log from the database driver.

 - Structured data